opentargets-archive/platform-app/docs/CUSTOM_CONFIG.md

 #### partnerDataTypes

 Comma separated (no spaces) list of datatypes (ids) that are `private`.
-Partner datatypes show lock icon next to the name in the facests.
+Partner datatypes show lock the icon next to the name in the facets.
 Example: `'ot_partner'`.

+#### partnerDataSources

+Comma separated (no spaces) list of datasources (ids) that are `private`.
+Partner datasources show the lock icon next to the name in the facets.
+Example: `'ot_crispr'`.